 Motions for Expedited Hearings or for Shortened Notice.
 Motions for expedited or emergency hearings or to shorten notice are to be filed in accordance with SC LBR 9075-1.
 The Motion should state the time period or proposed date for the emergency hearing.
 Upon the failure to indicate how quickly the matter needs to be heard, the Court may set the matter for a hearing within approximately 20 days from the date of the filing of the motion.
-Hearings set on less than 10 days notice may require service of motion/pleading and notice of hearing on all parties entitled to notice by expedited means (facsimile, e-mail, overnight mail or hand delivery).
+Hearings set on less than 10 days' notice may require service of motion/pleading and notice of hearing on all parties entitled to notice by expedited means (facsimile, e-mail, overnight mail, hand delivery, or electronic notice pursuant to Fed.
+R. Bankr.
+P. 9036).